DataScientest-Studio/oct25_bde_holiday_itinerary/README.md

 This project is a starting Pack for MLOps projects based on the subject "movie_recommandation".
 It's not perfect so feel free to make some modifications on it.

+## Neo4j Driver

+To access the database with Python code, you need to initialize the `Neo4jDriver` class, located in the module `src/neo4j_driver`.
+You can configure the driver using the following environment variables:

+- **NEO4J_URI** — Sets the URI of the database.
+Default: `bolt://neo4j:7687`.
+- **NEO4J_USER** — Sets the username to access the database.
+Default: `neo4j`.
+- **NEO4J_PASSPHRASE** — Sets the passphrase to access the database.
+Default: no passphrase.

 ## Project Organization

 ```